 Ashurkov’s affidavit:

-On the day the GQ Magazine article was published, I spoke with Slava at LIFE.
-Subsequently, he told me that LIFE’s owners and managers received calls from state bodies threatening them with banking sanctions if they continued to issue the Navalny card.
-Slava told me that LIFE had no choice but to stop the project or risk having the assets of its shareholders and clients seized by the state.
-That same evening, under increasing government pressure, LIFE publicly denied its participation in the project.
+On the day the GQ Magazine story broke, I was in contact with Slava at LIFE.
+He subsequently advised me that LIFE’s owners and managers had received calls from government agencies threatening them with bank sanctions if they continued to proceed with issuing the Navalny Card.
+Slava advised me that LIFE had no choice but to stop the project or risk its shareholders and customers’ assets to government seizure.
+LIFE publicly denied its involvement in the card issuing project that evening under mounting government pressure.

 I emphasize, we are still talking about the same day.

-This outcome was a failure for Mr. Navalny’s Anti-Corruption Foundation, but unsurprising given the history of the Putin administration’s suppression of political opposition, including unlawful seizure of bank and corporate assets.
-Despite this setback, an opportunity arose to issue the Navalny card through the National Reserve Bank (NRB).
-A few weeks after LIFE withdrew, I called Slava at LIFE and asked if he was ready to provide us with all the card issuance materials, including the applicant database.
-LIFE provided us with all the materials for free, and I immediately began working with NRB on issuing the card.
+This outcome was a setback to Mr. Navalny’s Anti-Corruption Foundation but was not surprising giving the Putin Administration’s history of stifling the political opposition, including the illegal seizure of banks and businesses assets.
+Despite this setback, an opportunity emerged where we could potentially issue the Navalny Card through the National Reserve Bank (NRB).
+A few weeks after LIFE withdrew, I called Slava at LIFE to ask if they would be willing to provide us with all of the card’s roll-out materials, including the applicant database.
+LIFE provided us all of the materials at no cost and I immediately began working with NRB on the issuance of the card.

 It is important to note that the site content did not change until September 2012, and in June the outlet Slon published: